 “In the wee small hours of the morning, a group of ‘individuals’ dragged a coffin to a spot in front of a business establishment on the 4200 block.
 One of the ‘beats’ remained lying in the coffin for two hours.
 When he vacated his ‘resting place,’ the coffin was placed in the doorway of the business firm.”

-It should be said here that Beloin and Forant were calling attention to a genuine concern among certain U District merchants and residents that the presence of the “beatniks” may have been driving away potential customers from that neighborhood, which had long been a commercial district for the entire city as well as for members of the UW community.
+It should be said here that Beloin and Forant were calling attention to a genuine concern among certain U District merchants and residents that the presence of the “beatniks” may have then been scaring away potential customers from that neighborhood, which had long been a commercial district for the entire city as well as for members of the UW community.
 At one point Beloin asked a question that was reportedly then being asked among the neighborhood’s more conservative population:

 “Is there a solution [to the ‘beatnik’ problem], or must the University District become Seattle’s second ‘skid row’?”